ruo2012/zOpenInAltovaXmlSpy/README.md

 ## Legal

-The [owner](https://github.com/GregTrevellick) of this [GitHub repository / software](https://github.com/GregTrevellick/OpenInAltovaXmlSpy) is not affiliated, associated, authorized, endorsed by, employed by, sponsored by, or in any way officially connected with [Altova](https://www.altova.com) or any of its subsidiaries or its affiliates.
+The [owner](https://github.com/GregTrevellick) of this [GitHub repository / software](https://github.com/GregTrevellick/OpenInAltovaXmlSpy) is not affiliated, associated, authorized, endorsed by, employed by, sponsored by, or in any way officially connected with [Altova][ThirdPartyAppHomePage] or any of its subsidiaries or its affiliates.

 Nor has [this](https://github.com/GregTrevellick/OpenInAltovaXmlSpy) software been authorised, approved, verified or in anyway assessed by [Altova](https://www.altova.com/company.html), or any of its subsidiaries or its affiliates, either as [raw source code](https://github.com/GregTrevellick/OpenInAltovaXmlSpy) on [GitHub.com](https://github.com/) or as a [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=GregTrevellick.OpenInAltovaXmlSpy) in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vs).

-All Trademark, intellectual property rights, and other rights belonging to [Altova](https://www.altova.com) as described in [here](https://www.altova.com/legal.html) and [here](https://www.altova.com/eula.html) apply.
+All Trademark, intellectual property rights, and other rights belonging to [Altova][ThirdPartyAppHomePage] as described in [here](https://www.altova.com/legal.html) and [here](https://www.altova.com/eula.html) apply.

-All Altova logos and Altova links belong to [Altova](https://www.altova.com) and their use here and any associated goodwill inures to [Altova](https://www.altova.com) as described [here](https://www.altova.com/link-to-altova.html).
+All Altova logos and Altova links belong to [Altova][ThirdPartyAppHomePage] and their use here and any associated goodwill inures to [Altova][ThirdPartyAppHomePage] as described [here](https://www.altova.com/link-to-altova.html).

-In no event shall [Altova GMBH](https://www.altova.com) be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or dealings in the software.
+In no event shall [Altova GMBH][ThirdPartyAppHomePage] be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or dealings in the software.

 ## Credits